cms-sw/cms-sw.github.io/faq.md

 Simply close it using the standard GitHub GUI when looking at it.

-* Go to the Pull Request page, either by clinking on the list on GitHub, or by clicking on it on the Topic Collector.
+* Go to the Pull Request page, either by clinking on the list on GitHub.
 * Scroll down to the bottom of the discussion related to your pull request.
 * Click on "Close"

-The pull request will disappear from the list of open pull requests in both GitHub and the Topic Collector.

 ### Do you have any more in-depth FAQs?